TheOdinProject/curriculum/ruby/ruby.md

 This method gets called a LOT behind the scenes later on... basically anytime Ruby or especially Rails is outputting or rendering something (like a variable), it will call `to_s` on it to make it a nice friendly string first.

-Fun fact: If you've created your own object, you may need to write your own `to_s` method for it to display properly in some settings (e.g. looking ahead, if you've got a Person object and want to display its first name only whenever you tried to `puts` it, you'd want to write the `to_s` method to do so).
+Fun fact: If you've created your own object, you may need to (or GET to!) write your own `to_s` method for it to display properly in some settings.
+For example (looking ahead), if you've got a Person object and want to display its first name whenever you tried to `puts` it, you'd want to write the `to_s` method to do so.

 **Combining Strings** without using interpolation can be done using "concatenation", or basically just adding them together: